Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Ablation Study

-Because the latest long-context LLM, \textit{gemini-pro-1.5}, has really strong retrieval capability, we see the overall performance increase with more added information.
-However, when we break down the questions from BIRD dev into sub-categories by difficulties, we also see that some information are more helpful for simpler or harder requests versus the others.
-For instance, providing extra sample column values (or providing them all for disambiguation) is more helpful for challenging questions, where the question is more nuanced and/or ambiguous that seeing exact column values can help pick the right column and join paths.
+Because the latest long-context LLM, \textit{gemini-pro-1.5}, has strong retrieval capabilities, we observe overall performance improvements as more contextual information is included.
+However, when we categorize BIRD dev questions by difficulty level, we find that different types of contextual information benefit different types of queries.
+For instance, providing extra sample column values (or providing them all for disambiguation) is more helpful for challenging questions, where the question is more nuanced and/or ambiguous - allowing the model to leverage exact column values to choose the correct column and join paths.
 Synthetic examples show the opposite where it helps with simple and moderate questions, but hurt the challenging questions.
-Synthetic examples are generated to illustrate common SQL features and clauses using the schema elements from the target DB~\citep{pourreza2024chase}; the examples tend to be simpler and have less ambiguous mappings from the question and the SQL as the examples questions are generated by the same model describing its generated SQL.
+Synthetic examples are generated to illustrate common SQL features and clauses using the schema elements from the target DB~\citep{pourreza2024chase}.
+They tend to be simpler and involve less ambiguous mappings between natural language questions and SQL queries.
 The hints are also interesting in that it appears to be one of the most critical ingredients for accurate SQL generation and it benefits moderate questions the most.
 BIRD datasets contain hints as to clarify nuanced concepts (e.g., ``eligible free rate for K-12'') with a correct expression (``Eligible free rate for K-12 = `Free Meal Count (K-12)` / `Enrollment (K-12)`''), and moderate queries often consist of more nuanced concepts that require such clarifications.